Geelong Tap Water Quality 2026: What Barwon Water’s Testing Data Shows

 Does Geelong water have fluoride?

-Is Geelong water hard?
+Is Geelong water hard or soft?

 Best filter for Geelong?